ahmadelgamal/BootCamp-Travel/README.md

 ###  getProperties: Gets property ID information based on ID of city, # of adults, check-in date, check-out date, # of entries and pages to display and sorting order (rating or price)
 ### displayPropertyInfo.
 Gets detailed property information based on the ID information from getProperties.
 Hotel information includes the hotel name, locality, taglines, price, ratings etc..
 ### setInitial: Used for initial setup.
 Sets and displays hotel history results
+### sortOrderFunction: Assigns the sort order and display based on user choices

 ### Main functions of flights.js are as follows: